mydsflgit/flrepo/README.md

 # flrepo
-first repo used to orientate
+first repo used as introduction